Knowledge and Religion: Introduction

 But as soon as justice as “otherness” is expressed in the negation that it is something other than what we desire, we must hold with the positive affirmation that we can know justice as our need in the sense that it is necessary to happiness, and we can have intimations of loving its harmony.
 The holding together in thought of our need and love of justice and its demanding “otherness” is expressed by Plato in ontological terms: justice is an “idea”.
 Justice is an unchanging measure of all our times and places and our love of it defines us as human beings.
 But our desiring need of an unchangeable good which calls upon us to pay its price is theoretically incongruent with what is thought in technology.

 For example, one can easily describe realized human love these days as if it were the height for human beings, and our modern media abound with examples of this; yet, at the same time, for some it is described as if it were not qualitatively different from our need for food and is simply another expression of our appetites.
 How difficult it is to see it as neither height nor simply as appetite, but as the intimation of that immediacy of justice which Plato has described as “fire catching fire”, that intimation of justice’s presence as a recognition of ‘otherness’ of both other human beings and of the world.
+This is the core of all the great religions.

-Issues for Language as a WOK:
+Issues for Language and Religion:

 First, in using the word “idea”, I recognize that I am using a language which has no meaning in the current day to day everydayness of events.
 (Think of what “idea” means today or what we have come to call our “ideals”).
 “Soul” and “oblivion of eternity” run the same problems.
 Second, one must beware of using language which springs from the new forms of thought which have brought the current modern world about.